ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ::: warning Section changes coming soon

-As the JS-IPFS implementation goes through changes, the steps to add a file are likely to change.
+As the JS-IPFS implementation changes, some of these steps should be deemed conditional.
 Please reference the [source packages](https://github.com/ipfs/js-ipfs) for the latest updates.

 :::